Peter Muserlian

+Early life

-Muserlian lives in Fayetteville, New York, with wife Nancy and two children, Peter Muserlian Jr and Jane H. Muserlian.
-He is a graduate of Manlius Pebble Hill School and attended Le Moyne College.
+Muserlain is a graduate of Manlius Pebble Hill School and attended Le Moyne College.

-Notable properties and development projects
+Developments

 Hills Building

-Serving as PEMCO’s primary headquarters, Muserlian purchased the historic Hills Building at 317 Montgomery St. in Syracuse, NY.
+Serving as Pemco’s primary headquarters, Muserlian purchased the historic Hills Building at 317 Montgomery St. in Syracuse, NY.
 Following a foreclosure filing from General Electric Capital Interests against the former building residents (Tower Associates), Muserlian orchestrated a below market buy on the property and structure for $625,000 in the year 2000.
 Built in 1929, in the same era as the historic Landmark Theater and Niagara Mohawk building, the Gothic architecture is reminiscent of NYC buildings of the same era.

 Shop City

 Shop City is a large retail plaza located in the Northeast side of Syracuse.
 Muserlian’s father had originally been involved in a leasing partnership of the property dating back to the mid-1960s.
 In 1999, Muserlian orchestrated the sale of the 250000 sqft property to Paragon Realty Group out of Connecticut for $16.25 million.